OSW3/symfony-search/readme.md

 # Symfony Search

-Add search to your app pages.
+Add a search tool to your app.

 - Installation
     - [Installation (no comment process)](./docs/install/no-comment.md)